The organs of Paris

 44, rue de la victoire, 75009 Paris

-The instrument was built by Merklin around 1875.
+D4 The instrument was built by Merklin around 1875.
 It was at this time that the organ was introduced into the French Hebrew cult.
 It was imported from the Germanic countries where it was then common to use the organ for the Hebrew liturgy.
-Around 1960, Gutschenritter replaced two stops and added a Plein jeu IV to the Great.
-Since then, the instrument has only had some maintenance works by Jean-Marc Cicchero.
+Around 1960, Gutschenritter replaced two stops of the Swell by a Doublette and a Cymbale II and added a Plein jeu IV to the Great.
+Overhaul ikn 1980 by Jean-Marc Cicchero.
 Nowadays, it serves mainly for the liturgy of weddings.